201.10

 PART-TIME EMPLOYEE

-A regular or temporary staff member normally scheduled to work less than forty (40) hours per week.
+A regular or temporary staff member typically scheduled to work less than forty (40) hours per week.

 PROBATIONARY EMPLOYEE

-A regular staff member who has not completed his/her probationary period.
+A regular staff member who has not completed their probationary period.

 QUALIFICATIONS